 Asbestos and mold damage are major concerns for property owners, not only because they pose serious health risks, but because they can be costly to fix and depreciate the value of the property.
 If you discover that your property has asbestos or mold, it must be addressed as soon as possible.
 Obtaining insurance coverage for such issues can be complicated, and become more complex when an illness is involved.
 To help protect your interests when dealing with your insurance company, please contact our skilled NY property damage lawyers.

-For over 25 years, we have helped claimants diagnosed with occupational asbestos diseases obtain multimillion-dollar verdicts and settlements.
+For decades, we have helped claimants diagnosed with occupational asbestos diseases obtain multimillion-dollar verdicts and settlements.
 These cases are difficult to litigate, since asbestos diseases can take a long time to become apparent.
 Our experienced and resourceful attorneys have what it takes to prove your claim and get you the full and fair compensation you deserve.

 Whether you have suffered property damage or serious illness due to asbestos and mold, call Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 for a free consultation.